 901.1 Scope.
-The provisions of this chapter shall specify where fire protection systems are required and shall apply to the design, installation and operation of fire protection systems.
-Fire department access, fire-fighting water supply and fire hydrants shall be according to the Fire Code.
+The provisions of this chapter shall specify where fire protection systems are required and shall apply to the design, installation, repair and operation of fire protection systems.
+Fire department access, fire-fighting water supply and fire hydrants are not part of the State Building Code.